kkrick-sdsu/k8s-recipes/rclone/readme.md

     - You should see the following:
     ```
         139 copy-train-push.sh
+         13 hello.txt
         173 train.py
     ```

 ### Add S3 Config to Namespace
 1. Make a copy of the file `template-rclone.conf` and save it/rename it as `rclone.conf`
-1. Update the first line with your remote name in the brackets
+1. Update the first line with your rclone remote name in the brackets
     - I.E.: `[tide-s3]`
 1. Enter your Access Key
 1. Enter your Secret Key